CartoDB/cartodb/docs/guides/04-performance-tips.md

 ![setTableName diagram](../../img/set_table_name_diagram.svg)

-That way, all the dataviews and visualizations will be automatically updated without doing anything else.
+That way, the dataviews and visualizations retrieving data from that source will be automatically updated without doing something else.

 ### Styles
+We need to use CartoCSS whenever we want to change the style of our markers or polygons, among other things.
+Each CartoCSS instance contains the styles we want to apply to any of our layers.

-Style in maps work the same way as sources do.
+These style instances work the same way as sources do.
 It is pretty common to change styles in your map based on certain triggers, so that you can adequate your visualization to what you want to show.

 When linked to a layer, it will be automatically updated by invoking `.setContent` with a string containing the new style content.